 I really like it.
 It's comfortable on the wrist, with its rounded edges and smooth surfaces.

-You could quite easily put it on a forget you're wearing it.
+You could quite easily put it on a forget you're wearing it, especially as it weights just 25g.

-The Samsung Galaxy Watch comes in a single size, but it's nicely proportioned, and can fit both small and large wrists.
+The Samsung Galaxy Watch comes in a single size, with overall dimensions of 39.5 x 39.5 x 10.5mm.
+It's nicely proportioned, and can fit both small and large wrists.

 There are versions in black, silver, rose gold, and blue.
 Our favourite is the silver model.